JujuAdams/Bulb/docs/21.0/BulbStaticOccluder.md

 Static occluders are therefore much more performant than dynamic occluders, but are better suited to use for unmoving objects such as walls and obstacles.

-**Please note** that you must maintain a reference to a created `BulbStaticOccluder` yourself.
+?> You must maintain a reference to a created `BulbStaticOccluder` yourself.
 Bulb tracks occluders using a **weak reference** such that when you discard the reference to the occluder, the occluder is also automatically removed from the renderer.
 This makes memory management a lot safer, but does require that you keep your own strong reference to keep an occluder alive.

 &nbsp;